pjve90/wealth_afr/README.md

 - "firstbaby_interaction_abs_diff.stan", which contains the code for the Stan model with interaction between absolute wealth and short-term wealth variability.
 - "fit_firstbaby_interaction_abs_msd_real.R", which contains the code for all the statistical analyses with interaction between absolute wealth and long-term wealth variability.
 - "firstbaby_interaction_abs_msd.stan", which contains the code for the Stan model with interaction between absolute wealth and long-term wealth variability.

+In the folder "Univariate" you can find the files:
+- "fit_firstbaby_absonly.R", which contains the code for all the statistical analyses with only current wealth as a predictor.
+- "firstbaby_absonly.stan", which contains the code for the Stan model with only current wealth as a predictor.
+- "fit_firstbaby_diffonly.R", which contains the code for all the statistical analyses with only short-term wealth variability as a predictor.
+- "firstbaby_diffonly.stan", which contains the code for the Stan model with with only short-term wealth variability as a predictor.
+- "fit_firstbaby_msdonly.R", which contains the code for all the statistical analyses with with only long-term wealth variability as a predictor.
+- "firstbaby_msdonly.stan", which contains the code for the Stan model with only long-term wealth variability as a predictor.

+## How to Run

+In every R file it is included the different packages needed to perform the analyses, just make sure to change the work directory if needed so uploading the data and/or Stan models work properly.
+Once you have done the appropiate changes, you can run each R script separately for the specific analyses.

+## OSF Repository
+Link to the OSF repository with other documents related to this project (https://osf.io/rcn24/?view_only=acbbb46804224203a2f2c85555a3e21d)